How to See Moraine Lake at Sunrise in 2026

 Since we live in Canmore, we opted to stay in Lake Louise for the night to avoid getting up before 3am.
 As it was, we still needed to set our alarm at 3:20 am to get the kids out of bed, get to the car and drive the few minutes down to Lake Louise Village.
 We felt having that extra hour of sleep was well worth it!

 We arrived at the Lake Louise Village and parked at Samson Mall.
 Two Moraine Lake Bus Company shuttles were already there and waiting for us when we arrived at 3:40 am.
-We planned to arrive extra early since we brought our inflatable paddle boards and wanted enough time to get them on the shuttles.
+With everyone on board, we left at exactly 4am!

 Family on Moraine Lake Bus Company Shuttle for sunrise.